Huntridge Theater: History

 On July 28, 1995, the punk rock group Circle Jerks were to perform at the theater.
 Several hours before they were to arrive, the roof of the theater collapsed.
 There were no serious injuries.
 The lead singer, Keith Morris, later commented, "As soon as we got there, we were told that the roof had collapsed and the show was canceled.
 We didn't have anywhere else to go, so we just set up our equipment in the parking lot and played for the 30 or 40 people who were still there."
 The theater was built in 1944, amidst World War II, when steel was in high demand.
 As such the roof trusses were built with Douglas Fir pine, which baked in the Las Vegas heat for 50 years before ultimately collapsing.

-While attempting to save the theater, it was operated by the non-profit Friends of the Huntridge Theatre, Inc. which was dissolved in 2002.
+While attempting to save the theater, it was operated by the non-profit Friends of the Huntridge Theatre, Inc., which was dissolved in 2002.

 The Huntridge Theater closed on July 31, 2004, almost 60 years after it opened.

 The property was controlled by the Mizrachi family of Las Vegas, who owned a furniture store occupying a part of the property which used to house a bank.

 In July 2012, a local non-profit organization called The Huntridge Foundation had been working to preserve the architectural integrity, history and culture of the Huntridge Theater and the surrounding community.
 Among other activities, the foundation conducted oral history interviews of longtime Las Vegans who experienced the theater when it was open, collected theater memorabilia and photographs for an historic archives collection to be donated to the University of Nevada, Las Vegas Libraries Special Collections Department upon completion.

 In April 2013, a potential redevelopment project started and the theater received new paint and exterior restoration.
 However, any future plans after that did not occur.

 In 2014, the State of Nevada sued Eli Mizrachi alleging “his group had breached grant provisions by failing to pay for maintenance work and by keeping the theater closed for years.”
 However, the case was settled in 2016.

 On March 31, 2021, the historic theatre was bought by Dapper Companies for $4 million.
 The founder of Dapper Companies, J Dapper, had been largely improving the surrounding area of the theatre.
-Across Maryland Parkway, to the side of the theatre, sits a shopping mall named after the Huntridge; simply called the Huntridge Shopping Center.
-The shopping mall hosts mid-century architecture and includes a Wingstop and Savers, as well as a barber shop called The Garrison.
-A newer building that was constructed in 2020 includes a Roberto's Taco Shop and a Capriotti's.
-(J) Dapper had been trying to acquire the Huntridge for almost a decade; but could not due to the legal issues that the Mizrachi family were facing.
+Dapper had been trying to acquire the Huntridge for almost a decade; but could not due to the legal issues that the Mizrachi family were facing.
 In a news release, the company stated that the project is to cost around $10 million and plans to finish within three years time.

+On Friday, April 7, 2023, Dapper Companies held a public ceremony to relight the theater's deco-styled neon signage, allowing attendees to enter the theater to view a lobby photo exhibit representing some of the history of the theater, as well as enter the main performance space for additional photos and live musical performances.
+It was also announced that Soho Playhouse would act as the theater's operator and booking agent upon its reopening.